Overview

 - Propecia Litigation – national science counsel to Merck defending MDL and New Jersey coordinated proceedings alleging male sexual dysfunction and cognitive complaints from Propecia (finasteride 1 mg) use for male pattern hair loss.
 Coordinated the production of Rule 26 reports from experts in epidemiology, endocrinology, psychiatry, dermatology, and basic science.
 Cross-examined plaintiff expert witnesses in male sexual medicine, epidemiology and biochemistry, and prepared Daubert motions to exclude plaintiff expert opinions on general and specific causation in first four MDL bellwether cases.

-- Tylenol Litigation – national science counsel to McNeil/Johnson & Johnson defending MDL and New Jersey coordinated proceedings alleging acute liver failure from low dose Tylenol ingestion.
+- Tylenol ALF Litigation – national science counsel to McNeil/Johnson & Johnson defending MDL and New Jersey coordinated proceedings alleging acute liver failure from low dose Tylenol ingestion.
 Provided expert witness resources, cross-examined 12 treating hepatologists and gastroenterologists and plaintiff expert witnesses, prepared and argued Kemp and Daubert motions, and conducted third-party discovery on the ALFSG registry.

 - Manganese Welding Fume Litigation - national science counsel to an industry group defending toxic tort litigation consisting of approximately 20,000 claims alleging manganism and other neurological injuries from exposure to manganese compounds in welding fume.
 The federal litigation was consolidated into an MDL in the Northern District of Ohio, and significant litigation occurred in the state courts of Mississippi, Texas, Louisiana, Arkansas, West Virginia, Ohio, Illinois, and California.
 Provided expert witness resources, cross-examined more than 50 treating neurologists and expert witnesses, and presented evidence and arguments at Daubert hearings.